 Gagik I. BAGRATUNI

-Name Gagik I. BAGRATUNI
+name Gagik I. BAGRATUNI

-Beruf König von Armenien
+occupation König von Armenien

-Tod 1020
+death 1020

 Katramide BAGRATUNI